C'mon Inner Peace… I Don't Have All Damn Day

 In India, everyone seems to accept your “one true love” may marry someone else one day; where the western woman could never understand that you did not have the balls to stand up to your family for her.

-There is a major difference in how one sees their status prior to marriage.
+There is a major cultural difference in how one sees their status prior to marriage.

-A western girl hears “I love you” from her boyfriend and thinks long-term, but in many Indian households, love only happens after marriage; there is no guarantee until it’s official.
+A western girl hears “I love you” from her boyfriend and automatically thinks long-term.
+But, in many Indian households, love only happens after marriage; there is no guarantee until it’s official.

 Western girls NEED to understand this.

 I consider myself one of the lucky ones, my Indian “boyfriend” plans on marrying me, contrary to what his society thinks.
 He is not awkward or nerdy; I think he is beautiful to look at, smells delicious and exudes a confidence that I adore.
 He takes me by the hand and lets me know that he will fight for me until the day he dies.

 …AND much to the dismay of Indian mothers everywhere, I am not an “easy girl” who sleeps around, drinking at clubs till the wee hours of the morning.